Skip to content

 What you’ll experience during the procedure

 Typically, you will be awake during the treatment.
-You may be given medication to help you relax and numbing anesthetic drops to ensure that you don’t feel any discomfort.
+You may be offered medication to help you relax and numbing anesthetic drops to ensure that you don’t feel any discomfort.

 What to do following your cross-linking procedure